cheshire map

 3D Oblique Lidar Image - River Weaver Crossing

 We are looking eastwards here across the Weaver Valley.
 Whilst there was only one real option on the west bank for descending down to the river that is not the case on the east bank - there are a few options.
-The one shown fits best with the western approach and the general alignment of the road further east - see below..
+The one shown perhaps fits best but the other one could easily have been used.

 Click for larger view